thenexthub/Codira/docs/OwnershipManifesto.md

 ### `moveonly` contexts

 The generics problem is real, though.
-The most obvious way to model copyability in Swift is to have a `Copyable` protocol which types can conform to.
+The most obvious way to model copyability in Codira is to have a `Copyable` protocol which types can conform to.
 An unconstrained type parameter `T` would then not be assumed to be copyable.
-Unfortunately, this would be a disaster for both source compatibility and usability, because almost all the existing generic code written in Swift assumes copyability, and we really don't want programmers to have to worry about non-copyable types in their first introduction to generic code.
+Unfortunately, this would be a disaster for both source compatibility and usability, because almost all the existing generic code written in Codira assumes copyability, and we really don't want programmers to have to worry about non-copyable types in their first introduction to generic code.